Articles

 Use a framework to select your AI use cases

-To support your AI strategy, we have also provided a simple tool to help you prioritise AI use cases.
+To support the creation of your AI strategy, we have also provided a simple framework to help you prioritise AI use cases.
 It guides you toward the opportunities that will create the most value, based on your readiness, cost, effort and time-to-value.
-This ensures your roadmap is grounded in reality – not hype – and helps you sequence initiatives in a way that delivers quick wins while building toward more transformative outcomes.
+This ensures your roadmap is grounded in reality – not hype – and helps you sequence initiatives in a way that delivers quick, incremental wins while building toward more transformative outcomes.

 The message is: Start small.
 Deliver value quickly.
 Scale what works.
 Build the foundations along the way.